rodrigoalvamat/certification-dataeng-pgsql/README.md

 The goal of this project is to create a database solution optimized for queries and analysis of users' song play activities for the Sparkify service.

-This new design solved the difficulty that the analytics team experienced when looking for information in the JSON log and metadata files.
+This new design solved the difficulty of performing analytical tasks with information from the JSON log and metadata files.
 <br/>
 <br/>